DecisionsDev/odm-docker-kubernetes/azure/README.md

 Credentials can be found here: https://portal.azure.com/#@ibm.onmicrosoft.com/resource/subscriptions/36d56f7a-94b5-4b27-bd27-8dcf98753217/resourceGroups/odm-group/providers/Microsoft.ContainerRegistry/registries/registryodm/accessKey

 ### Create the datasource secrets for Azure PostgreSQL
-Copy the files [ds-bc.xml.template](ds-bc.xml.template]) and [ds-res.xml.template](ds-res.xml.template) on your local machine and copy it?? to ds-bc.xml / ds-res.xml
+Copy the files [ds-bc.xml.template](ds-bc.xml.template]) ??broken link?? and [ds-res.xml.template](ds-res.xml.template) on your local machine and copy it?? to ds-bc.xml / ds-res.xml

  Replace the following placeholers:
-- DBNAME : The database name.
+- DBNAME : The database name
-- USERNAME : The database username.
+- USERNAME : The database username
 - PASSWORD : The database password
-- SERVERNAME : The name of the database server name
+- SERVERNAME : The name of the database server

 It should be something like in the following extract, if you have not changed the values of the command line.??